boxyhq/website/blog/2023-11-27-unlocking-business-growth-a-conversation-with-dubs-founder.md

 **Steven Tey:** Thank you.
 It's been a pleasure sharing our story, and we're excited about what lies ahead for Dub.

 <div style={{ textAlign: "center" }}>
-  <a href="/success-stories/safeguarding-trust-boxyhq-sso-enhances-dubs-security" className="button button--primary button--outline">Read Dub's success story</a>
+  <a href="/success-stories/safeguarding-trust-boxyhq-sso-enhances-dubs-security" className="button button-secondary">Read Dub's success story</a>
 </div>